espruino/BangleApps/apps/openstmap/README.md

 ## Bangle.js App

-The Bangle.js app allows you to view a map - it also turns the GPS on and marks the path that you've been travelling.
+The Bangle.js app allows you to view a map - it also turns the GPS on and marks the path that you've been travelling (if enabled).

 * Drag on the screen to move the map
-* Press the button to bring up a menu, where you can zoom, go to GPS location or put the map back in its default location
+* Press the button to bring up a menu, where you can zoom, go to GPS location , put the map back in its default location, or choose whether to draw the currently recording GPS track (from the `Recorder` app).

+**Note:** If enabled, drawing the currently recorded GPS track can take a second or two (which happens after you've finished scrolling the screen with your finger).

 ## Library